 To generate the token, KeyMaster first creates a unique login identifier comprised of (at least) a date-time stamp and sequence number.
 It could also contain additional information, such as the user name.
 This identifier is then signed with a signature generated by KeyMaster's signature generator, to produce the user credentials token.

-In standard KeyMaster the digital signature is generated using the MD5withRSA algorithm, which incorporates RSA® encryption 26, a form of public key encryption (see A note on public key cryptography and digital signatures 24 and in particular Digital signature algorithms 25).
+In standard KeyMaster the digital signature is generated using the MD5withRSA hashing algorithm, which incorporates RSA® encryption (see A note on public key cryptography and digital signatures 28 and in particular Digital signature algorithms 29.).
+A wide variety of other digital signature algorithms are also supported; see Supported digital signature algorithms 29.

 The signature consists of the login identifier, encrypted using the private key.
 Since this encryption key is not known to the outside world, no one else can independently produce an equivalent user credentials token with a valid signature.
-Any attempt by a third party to subsequently modify the token will invalidate it, in the sense that when the signature is decrypted it will not match the unencrypted login identifier in the token, thus revealing that the token may have been tampered with (see Logging in to the data provider's Liberator server
+Any attempt by a third party to subsequently modify the token will invalidate it, in the sense that when the signature is decrypted it will not match the unencrypted login identifier in the token, thus revealing that the token may have been tampered with (see Logging in to the data provider's Liberator server 18).